ZacharyGodfrey/keyboard-layout/README.md

 # keyboard-layout

-A custom-build mechanical keyboard for fun and productivity.
+A custom-built mechanical keyboard for productivity and fun.

 ![layout](/images/layout.png)